Dave-team/Knowledge-base/Learning.md

 - Make practicing a habit that you spend lots of time on

 ## Learning principles
+- Implement what your learn on a daily basis.
+This is how you’ll achieve mastery over the principles outlined.
+Only knowledge that is used sticks in your mind.
+You are not attempting to gather knowledge, you are attempting to implement habits.
+- Reflect on your behaviour and how well you implemented the principles.
+E.g. at the end of each week, review and journal about your performance and what needs improvement/what the focus for the next conversation will be.
 - In order to learn, we need to move chunks of information from the short term memory (‘working memory’) to the long term memory in the brain
 - Use spaced repetition with a tool like Anki.
 Spaced repetition is about remembering things just before we forget it.
 This will help remember things in the long term.
 Key with spaced repetition is to do it on a regular interval (e.g. make it a daily habit to review Anki each morning).
 Also just review notes multiple times.
 Example use cases with Anki:
   - Quiz on a piece of code and the question would be what the returned output would be